-Upon the retirement of Dr. Conte, Dr. Glenard T. Madriaga, took over the directorship of the University Extension Office (UEO) who is committed to extend quality services by sharing TSU’s expertise for the upliftment of the socio-cultural, technological, educational and environmental condition of the populace towards sustainable development.
+Upon his retirement, Dr. Glenard Madriaga took over the dictatorship who is committed to extend quality services by sharing the university's expertise in uplifting the socio-cultural, technological, educational and environmental condition of the populace towards sustainable development.
 Under his leadership, the University Extension Manual was approved by the Board of Regents under Resolution No. 39 series of 2008 dated June 9, 2008.

 His appointment as the Vice President for Research, Extension and Development on February 16, 2008 led to designation of Prof. Redemptor G. Toledano, serving then as Cluster Chairman for Consultancy and Special Project, as the Director of UEO up to the present.
 The office was able to develop strategies and expanded the operations and services, particularly in line with the Community Development Modeling Program which provides assistance in identifying the needs of a community and matching these with the capabilities of the institution; the Industry Development Extension Program which is aimed at providing services to small and medium enterprises in order to increase their productivity; the Institution-Public-Private Sector Partnership program; the Extension Support Services Program and the Student Extension Experience Program.
 It was during the leadership of the latter that an effort to align the operation of the unit to ISO 9001:2008 was undertaken with the end-view of eventually being certified accordingly.
 Hence, the University Extension Manual was converted into the TSU Extension Services Guide under BOR Resolution No. 66 series of 2009 dated November 4, 2009.